westkath/zApp/README.md

 - [x] [20/11] Functionality to return all required information
 - [x] [20/11] Functionality to use Orianna
 - [x] [20/11] Functionality for a light and dark mode
+- [x] [21/11] Functionality to export to a text file
+- [x] [21/11] Functionality to ensure summoner name contains no special characters
 - [ ] Functionality to use zLibrary